pepitoenpeligro/cloudbanking/docs/2/test_frame_justification.md

-👍 : allows you to quickly *generate complex testing hierarchies*
+👍 : It allows you to quickly *generate complex testing hierarchies*

 👎 : requires the *nightly* version of the Rust compiler!
 👎 : is *not possible* to put *use statements inside the describe! blocks*.
 (Bad practice)